 - Guidance on the COVID-19 response is provided by the models utilized by the Family Foundations Home Visiting agencies in Wisconsin:

 - Nurse Family Partnership

 - Parents as Teachers

 - Healthy Families America

-Note: Forward Health will temporarily allow telehealth services utilizing real-time technology, including phone communication, for currently covered services that can be delivered with functional equivalency to face-to-face services.
-This applies to all components of PNCC, including assessment, care planning, case management, health education and nutrition counseling, and postpartum services.
+Note: ForwardHealth will allow real-time technology, including phone communication, for currently covered services that can be delivered with functional equivalency to the face-to-face services.
+This applies to all components of PNCC including assessment, care planning, case management, health education and nutrition counseling, and postpartum services.

 Checklist: Questions to ask if a home-based visit is requested

 Home visiting providers should consult with their supervisor and agency policies if they identify a need for a home-based visit.
 Prior to a home visit, the care coordinator should have video or verbal contact with the program participant to assess and evaluate the current home environment.
 Please consider the following: